 - Identify abilities, aptitudes, competencies, values, traits, likes, and dislikes.

-- To detect potentials and limitations.
+- Detect potentials and limitations.

 - Know in advance performance and behavioral patterns.